|

 first set of references contains descriptions of living, dinosaur-like animals.
 These are the clearest and most distinct

-references to dinosaurs as living animals in the Bible.
+references to dinosaur-like creatures as living animals in the Bible.
 The second set contains descriptions about

 which there is some uncertainty as to whether they are a physical description

-of a living animal or a symbolic use of dinosaur imagery.
+of a living animal or a symbolic use of dinosaur-like imagery.
 In either case, valuable information can be

 gleaned, since symbolic descriptions rely on commonly known physical